-This very popular post has been updated for 2019.
+This always popular post has been updated for 2022.

 Launched in Melbourne in 2012, Kip&Co was founded by sisters Kate Heppell and Hayley Pannekoecke and best buddy Alex McCabe.
 Their bold designs and trademark giant tassel throws have become cult bestsellers and they do a great limited edition collaboration too!
 Collection after collection, year after year, we love this brand more and more.